 In 1987, students from Marquette University attended a National Student Campaign Against Hunger and Homelessness conference and were inspired by the group from New York City.
 A year later, they started their own midnight run program to meet the needs of Milwaukee’s homeless population.

 The National Coalition for the Homeless began its own Outreach Runs in 2010.

 - Food: Try to make bagged meals of substance.
 Include a sandwich, a piece of fruit, a high protein snack, a juice box, and a dessert item.
 You may consider providing gift cards to restaurants and grocery stores that are accessible.

 - Clothing: Try to collect all the essentials (coats, pants, shirts), but don’t forget socks, underwear, knit hats (men’s and women’s), gloves, and scarves.
 Socks, especially wool socks in the winter, are extremely popular!

 - Toiletries: The most effective and easiest way to distribute toiletries is to make up small kits of unused hotel toiletries or travel-sized products.
 If you are coming from your hometown, call your local hotels seeking donations.

 - Hand warmer packets or long johns during the winter season

-Contact us at email@example.com or ask for Michael Stoops at (202) 462-4822 to set up a date and time for your Outreach Run.
-Please include your contact informations, the size of your group, the ages of the participants, how you will be arriving, etc.
+Contact us at firstname.lastname@example.org or call us at (202) 462-4822 to set up a date and time for your Outreach Run.
+Please include your contact information, the size of your group, the ages of the participants, how you will be arriving, etc.